ID Theft Defined and Explained

 - Use of breaches that result in the publication of personal information, which may include name, address, credit card numbers, and social security number.

-- Impersonation of a trusted organization in emails, telephone calls, SMS text messages, or other forms of communication to have an individual provide personal information or login information.
+- Impersonation of a trusted organization in emails, telephone calls, SMS text messages, or other forms of communication.
+The goal is to have an individual provide personal information or login information.
 Most of us know this form of data collection as phishing.
 Because of this, many corporations will never ask for this type of data on the phone or their website.

 - Attacking weak passwords and reset password questions.